vincent-ledu/one-time-link/README.md

 ## Description

+Simple project to:

-Simple project to share a message with someone, via link, and delete the content once viewed.
+- share a message with someone, via link, and delete the content once viewed.
+- create KeePass from copy paste

 ## Key features